Board Certification: Psychoanalysis in Psychology

 Board certification is essential to medical specialties in the Western world.
 It elevates the specialty's standards, protects the public against irresponsible/unqualified practitioners, authorizes educational resources, sets requirements for testing specialty candidates and issues certificates of qualification.

 Consumers, professionals, employers, insurers, credentialing organizations, legal systems and licensing boards all consider the American Board of Professional Psychology (ABPP) certification the best measure of competence within a particular psychological specialty.

 Increased knowledge through access to ABPP specialty CE credits.

 Opportunity for contributions to the profession.

-The American Board of Psychoanalysis in Psychology (ABPsaP) was established in 1983.
+The American Board and Academy of Psychoanalysis (ABAPsa) was established in 1983.
 This achievement was created by the efforts of members of the Division of Psychoanalysis (39).
 The achievement of formal recognition was a lengthy process which lasted 12 years.
-In 1996, the first ABPsaP examination was administered to candidates.
+In 1996, the first ABAPsa examination was administered to candidates.

 Psychoanalysis is a means of understanding human motivation and behavior based upon an understanding of factors outside of a person's awareness.
 It informs both scholarly study and practice.
 This deep perspective toward psychological understanding and intervention emphasizes the relationship between analysand and analyst.
 It necessarily continues over some extended time, in that an understanding of the relationship reflects reinstatement of the life history of the analysand.
 This reveals the dynamics of the treatment process, leading to reduction of personal distress.